OmarThinks/README-Lessons/README.md

 * item B

 You write a sub list by adding a **tab** or **4 spaces**.
 And don't forget the space between the start and the content.
+Sublists have limitaons.